 Natalia Ivanova, Portrait by Menno van der Meulen

 A central focus of my work is the exploration of intellectual property (IP) and its far-reaching implications for artistic production and distribution.
-In 2020, I authored and registered with the U.S. Copyright Office the text and script for a transmedia performance piece, Performing Pro Arts COMMONS (PPAC), under the pseudonym Dadais Americanus.
+In 2020, I co-authored and registered with the U.S. Copyright Office the text and script for a transmedia performance piece, Performing Pro Arts COMMONS (PPAC), under the pseudonym Dadais Americanus.
 This work serves as a shared intellectual space, offering artists and collectives the ability to occupy and collaborate within a common IP framework.
 By doing so, it disrupts traditional capitalist models and the dominant power structures that often suppress marginalized voices and hinder creative collaboration.

 Through alternative licensing frameworks like the PPAC Art License, I strive to challenge conventional ownership models, fostering creativity and solidarity in the process.
 Initiatives such as the Teaching Institute for Art & Law reflect my commitment to equitable access to IP rights, pushing the boundaries of how we can reimagine the intersection of creativity, law, and community economics.